akej74/grid-control/README.md

 ### Highlights
 - Simple to use and resource efficient
-- Written in Python 3 using QT5 for the user interface
 - Uses OpenHardwareMonitor to read sensor values
 - Individual fan control (manual or automatic with control points)
 - Support the Grid+ V2 device
+- Developed in Python 3 using QT5 for the user interface

 ### Disclaimer
-NZXT is not involved in this project, do not contact them if your device is damaged while using this software.

-Also, while it doesn't seem like the hardware could be damaged by silly USB messages (apart from overheating), I do **NOT** take any responsibility for any damage done to your cooler (applies to the Kraken watercooler, currently disabled).
+NZXT is not involved in this project, please do not contact them regarding this application.
+If you have a question, please open an Issue or send me a message on Reddit.
+Also, while it seems very unlikely that your hardware could be damaged by this application, I do **NOT** take any responsibility for any damage done to your HW using this software (e.g. overheat due to low fan settings).

-### Experimental Kraken X61 support - (not applicable as Kraken support is disabled for now)
-Release 1.0.3 adds experimental support for the Kraken X61 cooler.
-This requires the [LibUSB](http://libusb.info/) library to be installed, see next chapter.

-### LibUSB installation - (not applicable as Kraken support is disabled for now)
-1. To be able to communicate whith the Kraken X61 USB device, you need to download pre-compiled LibUSB DLL's from [here](https://sourceforge.net/projects/libusb/files/libusb-1.0/libusb-1.0.20/libusb-1.0.20.7z/download)
-2. Unzip the archive
-3. Assuming you are using a **64 bit** version of Windows:
- - Copy ...\libusb-1.0.20\MS32\dll\libusb-1.0.dll to C:\Windows\SysWOW64
- - Copy ...\libusb-1.0.20\MS64\dll\libusb-1.0.dll to C:\Windows\System32
- - Yes, the 64-bit DLL should be copied to "System32", and the 32-bit version to "SysWOW64" :-)
+### Note about supporting other hardware devices besides the Grid V2
+Grid Control only supports the Grid V2 device, no other hardware from NZXT like the different Kraken watercoolers or HUE lightning devices.
+There are other applications available on GitHub for these devices, please check the NZXT Reddit community for details.

 ### Stand-alone installation
 Grid Control is available as a stand-alone application (Python does not need to be installed):